ULiege-driving/DADE/README.md

                    dataset_root            # path where to store the downloaded data
 ```

+Our python script requires the wget package.
+If you don't have it, simply do `pip3 install wget` before running our script.

 ### Data loaders

 Examples of data loaders can be found in our [MSC-TTA repository](https://github.com/ULiege-driving/MSC-TTA).